kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _ui/common.cljs_

-For now, our button component acts like a link, which is exactly the behaviour that we want for now, although we will be coming back and adding functionality soon.
+For now, our button component acts like a link, which is exactly the behavior that we want.
 Here is the complete flow of routing that we have just enabled with this button:

 1. The button will now use the `button` component to dispatch a `:route/navigate` command with the route params `[:create-note]` as its payload.
 2. The command dispatcher will pass this command to the router, which will cause the browser's URL to change.